Seven reasons why holidays matter

-That’s one of the reasons we like to encourage all our guests to step outside their comfort zones and try something new, whether it’s surfing, hand-planing or power kiting – you never know what new ideas it might spark.
+That’s one of the reasons we like to encourage all our guests to step outside their comfort zones and try something new, whether it’s surfing, yoga on the beach, or paddleboarding – you never know what new ideas it might spark.

 It’s also why we’re always looking to create new experiences at Watergate – such as our exciting partnership with renowned Cornish chef Emily Scott and the Beach Lofts.
 Even for guests who’ve stayed with us many times before, there’s always a new reason to return.

 Children bounced to the beat, air-borne dancers soared and towering puppets stopped revellers in their...

 A selection of our favourite places to visit and events in Cornwall.
 Gardens, power boat...